Essential tips for first-time homebuyers.

 After your MAP and budget are determined and your credit is in order, it’s time to determine the location of your first home.
 You’ll want to find a location where you can get the most for your money.
 Things to start researching:

-One thing in your favor as a first-time homebuyer in New Jersey or New York is that you have nothing to sell in order to buy, and you also don’t have to coordinate your sell date with the closing date of your next home.
+One thing in your favor as a first-time homebuyer is that you have nothing to sell in order to buy, and you also don’t have to coordinate your sell date with the closing date of your next home.
 This may be the only time this will be true so enjoy the flexibility!